-By completing the school application and attending an audition/portfolio review day you are considered a candidate for creative arts scholarship awards.
-Students will be notified either way of creative arts scholarship opportunities by the first week of March.
+By completing the school application and attending an audition/portfolio review day you are considered a candidate for a talent-based scholarship from the college.
+Students will be notified either way of their creative arts scholarship status by the first week of March.
 We reserve the right to offer awards earlier in select situations, but will typically wait until we can look at the applicant pool as a whole before making those decisions.

 How are scholarship awards determined?